-- A copy of the Parental Involvement Plan will be made available to all parents prior to their child's enrollment in the program. - The Parental Involvement Plan will be provided to Title 1 families for suggestions and final approval.

-- Title 1 parents will be involved in revising and updating the Parental Involvement plan as needed during scheduled meetings. - After final adoption, all parents will receive a copy of the Parental Involvement plan.
+- The Parental Involvement Plan will be provided to Title 1 families for suggestions and final approval. - Title I programs are reviewed with parents - Title 1 parents will be involved in revising and updating the Parental Involvement Plan as needed during scheduled meetings.
+Any needs, concerns, or next steps are noted at this time. - After final adoption, parents will receive a copy of the Parental Involvement Plan.